guillaumedelaloy/Churn_analysis/README.md

 Now if your company needs to actually tackle a churn problem, here is the process you need to implement:

 - Train and deploy periodically the model we chose on your customers' database(s)
-- Compute the churn probability given by your model for each customer
+- Compute the churn probability given by your model for each customer, and write the result in the database
-- Then give access to the people interacting with the client, so that they can focus more on the clients with high churn probabilities.
+- Then make this information available to the people interacting with the client, so that they can focus more on the clients with high churn probabilities.

 ## Weaknesses of this dataset